ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-tag-identity-map}
 ## The tag-identity-map Container

-The CDDL specification for the root tag-identity-map includes all identifying attributes that enable a consumer of information to anticipate required capabilities to process the corresponding tag that map is included in.
-This rule and its constraints MUST be followed when creating or validating a CoMID tag:
+The CDDL specification for the tag-identity-map includes all identifying attributes that enable a consumer of information to anticipate required capabilities to process the corresponding tag that map is included in.
+This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~ CDDL
 tag-identity-map = {